TheHive-Project/TheHiveDocs/admin/configuration.md

    ...
 ```

-TheHive uses the [`transport`](https://www.elastic.co/guide/en/Elasticsearch/reference/2.3/modules-transport.html#_tcp_transport) port (9300/tcp by default) and not the [`http`](https://www.elastic.co/guide/en/Elasticsearch/reference/current/modules-http.html) port (9200/tcp).
+TheHive uses the [`transport`](https://www.elastic.co/guide/en/elasticsearch/reference/5.6/modules-transport.html) port (9300/tcp by default) and not the [`http`](https://www.elastic.co/guide/en/elasticsearch/reference/5.6/modules-http.html) port (9200/tcp).

 TheHive versions index schema (mapping) in Elasticsearch.
 Version numbers are appended to the index base name (the 8th version of the schema uses the index `the_hive_8` if `search.index = the_hive`).

-When too many documents are requested to TheHive, it uses the [scroll](https://www.elastic.co/guide/en/Elasticsearch/reference/2.3/search-request-scroll.html) feature: the results are retrieved through pagination.
+When too many documents are requested to TheHive, it uses the [scroll](https://www.elastic.co/guide/en/elasticsearch/reference/5.6/search-request-scroll.html) feature: the results are retrieved through pagination.
 You can specify the size of the page (`search.pagesize`) and how long pages are kept in Elasticsearch ((`search.keepalive`) before purging.

+XPack and SearchGuard are optional and exclusive.
+If TheHive find a valid configuration for XPack, SearchGuard configuration is ignored.

 ### 2. Datastore